Descending sort in Haskell

 in Haskell, it is tempting to reach for a “lazy” solution

-reverse . sort
+reverse . sort.

 An obvious issue with this is efficiency.
 While sorting in descending order should in theory be exactly as efficient as sorting in ascending order, the above solution requires an extra list traversal after the sorting itself is done.